nikuya3/neural-net-image/Readme.md

 ### Output layer
 The output layer contains the class scores for each input observation.
 There are 10 scores, each representing a class.
-The highest class should be the correct class
+The highest class should be the correct class.

 Conclusio